-Check-in for departing flights is on the Departures Level (Level 3) of the Main Terminal.
+Check-in for departing flights is on the Departures Level (Level 3) of Terminal A or Terminal B.

-Check the Airlines page to determine whether you need to be on the A-side or B-side of the terminal.
+Check the Airlines page to determine whether you need to be in Terminal A or Terminal B.

 You may check-in with the skycaps on the curb if you are traveling within the U.S.

-Or you may also proceed inside the Main Terminal, and check-in at one of the self-service kiosks.
+Or you may also proceed inside the terminal, and check-in at one of the self-service kiosks.

 Or you may check-in at your airline's ticket counter inside the terminal.

 You are required to do so if you do not have a ticket, require changes to a ticket, or you are checking in for an international flight.